June 2007 PrepTest, Section 2, Question 20

 No, Gamba doesn’t say, “don’t ever trust statistical data.”
 Gamba just says that the way this particular data is used is misleading.

-No, it’s pretty well-established that “there is citywide opposition” can be disconfirmed.
+No, it’s well established that “there is citywide opposition” can be disconfirmed.